 - Transverse spreader with sling and hooks.

-- Care should be taken against possibility of uneven loading, poor distribution of weight or incorrectly declared weight.
+- Care should be taken against the possibility of uneven loading, poor distribution of weight or incorrectly declared weight.

 - When lifting containers with a frame spreader and hooks – ensure that the hooks always points outwards.